 Urban Forestry Concentration

-Designed to prepare students to address emerging needs for the management of trees in our towns and cities, and the urban/wildland interface.
-Urban and community foresters manage trees along city streets, in municipal parks, private woodlots, and utility right-of-ways.
+This concentration provides the academic knowledge and real-world skills to address emerging needs for the management of trees in our towns and cities, and the urban/wildland interface.
+In a career as an urban and community forester, you will manage trees along city streets, in municipal parks, private woodlots, and utility right-of-ways.
 Employers include federal, state, and municipal governments, private consultants, and industry.

 - Students may apply for university, college and departmental scholarships through one application.
 You can find the scholarship application once you logon to myState.
 Under the banner tab, select Financial Aid and Scholarships.
 The application is listed as Submit/Revise General Scholarship Application.